SavithaSkr/SavithaSkr/README.md

 ### About Me

-I'm a passionate **Graphic Designer** and **Web Developer** who loves creating stunning visuals and functional websites.
-Whether you need eye-catching flyers or a sleek, responsive web application, I've got you covered!
+I'm a passionate **graphic designer**, **web developer**, and **video editor** who loves creating stunning visuals, functional websites, and engaging videos.
+Whether you need eye-catching flyers, a sleek, responsive web application, or professionally edited videos, I've got you covered!

 ---